shannon-lab/zapdos/doc/content/source/kernels/AccelerationByAveraging.md

 ## Overview

-`AccelerationByAveraging` is an acceleration method that make a growth prediction of a species based on the average rate of change for a given time period.
+`AccelerationByAveraging` is an acceleration method that makes a growth prediction for a species based on the average rate of change for a given time period.

 The growth of a species for a constant rate of change for a given time period is: